phureewat29/kiln-sandbox/README.md

 # Kiln NFT Hunt

-The set of scripts written in TypeScript (but like JavaScript 😅) to interact with Kiln Testnet Network.
+The set of scripts written in TypeScript to interact with Kiln Testnet Network.

 ## Run
 ```bash